-It involves discussion between students and subject teachers at the start of the school year.
-Based on past performance and abilities, a year-end target grade is agreed between them.
-This grade should be realistic.
-Once set, this target will be assessed each term to ensure that the student is operating at their expected level.
-At the end of each term there will be a learning conversation between the students and the teacher, of which the target and the performance of the students becomes part of the reflective process, helping students to self assess and identify strengths and areas for attention.
+This process involves a discussion between students and subject teachers at the start of the school year.
+We will use the available data, such as MidYIS (Foundation Years), Yellis (Middle Years) and ALIS (IB), together with evidence of past performance and abilities, to agree a year-end target grade that represents a student's ability, current stage and need for progress and achievement, i.e., realistic and challenging.
+Once set, this target will be assessed each term to identify how the student is progressing and to inform appropriate review and actions.
+At the end of each term, there will be a learning conversation between the students and the teacher, of which the target and the performance of the students becomes part of the reflective process, helping students to self assess and identify strengths and areas for attention.